What are Trigunas?

 However, Rajas, is what gets things moving.
 The vibration of rajas is at a higher frequency than tamas.
 It is the inhalation.
 It is also the energy of change, enthusiasm, passion.
 On the mat, rajas is what moves us from pose to pose.

 Slow down.
 On your mat, encourage more of the deliberate energy of tamas.
 Bring your attention into your feet and engage your muscles in a few standing poses before coming down onto your back for some relaxing poses.
-Gentle pranayama practices, such as Nadi Shodhana or Sitali.
-To tame rajas, Ayurveda recommends sitting down at every meal, staying away from spicy or fried foods, and eating plenty of antioxidant-rich foods, like leafy greens.
+Also, some gentle pranayama practices such as Nadi Shodhana or Sitali help.
+In order to tame rajas, Ayurveda recommends us to sit down at every meal and staying away from spicy or fried foods, and eating plenty of antioxidant-rich foods, such as leafy greens.

-Sattva or consciousness, is radiant presence, unadulterated truth, and compassionate, selfless action:
+Sattva or consciousness is associated with radiant presence, unadulterated truth, compassionate, and selfless action:

 – Non-violent